Having great Badminton movement skills will save you time, energy and protect you from injury

 1. What do you think of the height that the net shots are taken at?

 2. What do you think of the recovery footwork from the forecourt?

 3. What do you think about the choice of the preparation stance for the backhand net?

 4. What are your thoughts on the recovery footwork in the Round the Head-court?

-My request, as always, is for you to either post a comment or email at email@example.com
+My request, as always, is for you to email at firstname.lastname@example.org

 I’m very grateful for the many emails and comments I’ve received to date.